startups.md

 Trade-offs

-Feature flood overwhelms.
-Steeper curve than Pipedrive/Capsule (TechRadar).
+Feature overload can overwhelm.
+Steeper learning curve than Pipedrive or Capsule (TechRadar).

-Capsule’s simplicity core - lightweight for day-one rollout.
-More contact manager + sales than enterprise beast.
+Capsule focuses on simplicity - lightweight for day-one rollout.
+More of a contact manager with sales features than an enterprise platform.

 Strengths